 In 1994, our state of Uttar Pradesh had the highest infant mortality rate and lowest literacy rate in India.
 Schools were few and far between, and typically had large student-to-teacher ratios, poor road access, and facilities problems or deficiencies.
 Girls were often restricted by their families from going to school due to heavy family workloads.
 To increase literacy rates, particularly for girls, Ramana’s Garden school has long required that any family with both girls and boys must send their girls as well as boys to school in order to receive assistance from Ramana’s.

-Over the succeeding decades, Ramana’s programs have provided educational assistance to several thousand children in dozens of nearby villages, and for example have achieved100% literacy and zero malnutrition in school-age children in 22 mountain villages.
+Over the succeeding decades, Ramana’s programs have provided educational assistance to several thousand children in dozens of nearby villages.
+Ultimately, achieving 100% literacy and zero malnutrition for school-age children in 22 mountain villages.